Shercock – Lakeside Charm in County Cavan

 Lakes and Angling

-Lough Sillan is the crown jewel for anglers, offering coarse‑fish opportunities for roach, bream and larger species.
-The lake’s shoreline is dotted with boat rentals and tackle shops, making a day on the water straightforward.
-A short drive brings you to Annagh Lake, another well‑stocked spot for roach and bream, while Steepleton’s Lake and Muddy Lake provide quieter settings for paddle‑boarding or a leisurely stroll.
+Lough Sillan is the primary draw for anglers, offering excellent coarse-fishing for roach, bream and larger species.
+The shoreline is well-served by boat rentals and local tackle shops, making it easy to plan a day on the water.
+A short drive north brings you to Annagh Lake, another well-stocked venue for roach and bream.
+Steepleton’s Lake and Muddy Lake provide quieter alternatives, ideal for paddle-boarding, kayaking or simply enjoying a peaceful walk along the reed-lined shores.

 Parks and Outdoor Spaces